 Completed applications are reviewed as soon as all credentials are received.
 The Office of Admissions will notify the applicant of the decision in writing.
-Once an applicant is approved for admission, the Dean of the School of Arts and Sciences will receive an advising file from Barry's Office of Admissions.

 Additional information may be obtained from the academic information section of this catalog.

 READMISSION AND CHANGE OF STATUS